tobydickenson/PushPullGantry/README.md

 should be connected with 3x M3 bolts.

-This works with Mark's original [PushPullFeeder](https://github.com/markmaker/PushPullFeeder) and [this fork](https://github.com/tobydickenson/PushPullFeeder) with some changes fork lumenpnp geometry.
+This works with Mark's original [PushPullFeeder](https://github.com/markmaker/PushPullFeeder) and [this fork](https://github.com/tobydickenson/PushPullFeeder) with some changes for use on the lumenpnp machine.

 STL files for immediate printing are in the 'printme' directory.